hackclub/hackclub/workshops/rock_paper_scissors/README.md

 ### 1)Importing Modules
 Let us start making our game!
-First, we'll need to import some modules So in the first line type `from random import randient`.
+First, we'll need to import some modules So in the first line type `from random import randint`.
 This will import the radient module

 ### 2)Giving values to the variables
 First let's make a list for all th entries a plyer could enter,